MP cabinet approves proposal to give e-scooters to Class 12 toppers of govt schools | Education

 The Madhya Pradesh cabinet on Wednesday gave its nod to a proposal to provide e-scooters to the girls and boys who top the Class 12 exam at government schools.

+After this decision, state Congress president Kamal Nath termed Chief Minister Shivraj Singh Chouhan ''a master of fake announcements''.

-The decision of the BJP government comes ahead of Assembly elections which are due by year-end.
+The decision of the Bharatiya Janata Party (BJP) government comes ahead of the Assembly elections which are due by year-end.

 A provision of Rs 135 crore has been made in the 2023-24 budget for its implementation, he added.
 A petrol-run scooter will be provided in the areas where an e-scooter is not available, Mishra said.